joebinns/gp-with-cs-advanced/README.md

 # Game programming with C# -- Advanced
 Please criticise my work!
-I am trying to improve as a game programmer, at the moment I am especially interested in becoming more confident in my application of the SOLID principles.
+I am trying to improve as a game programmer, at the moment I am especially interested in improving my adherence to the SOLID principles.

 ## Lecture 1: Setup